 How do you teach spelling words?
 Many teachers teach spelling by giving students a list on Monday and a test on Friday with practice in between.

-Luckily, there is an alternative to traditional spelling instruction called "Word Study" which is not based on the random memorization of words.
+Now there is an alternative to traditional spelling instruction called "Word Study," which is not based on the random memorization of words.
 A word study program is a cohesive approach that addresses word recognition, vocabulary, and phonics as well as spelling (Zutell, 1992).

 What is word study?